by Helen Nelson | Sep 16, 2020 | Uncategorized

-This month, we’re celebrating the new year by remembering the Roaring 20’s!
-We used different forums of gold to embellish a total of 6 jackets!
+This month, we’re celebrating love with hearts and valentines!
 Each item is unique and one of a kind, like all of our items; but this type of embellishment won’t be seen from us again!

 So take a piece of the collection home with you while you can, or if you’ve already claimed a piece, let us see!
 Post a picture using the hashtag #hbnsmallbatch.

 Thanks so much for your support!